fergusq/tampio/README.md

 Tampio is an object-oriented programming language that looks like a natural language – Finnish.
 It is named after a famous Finnish programmer.

+To see this language in action, see the [Tic-Tac-Toe example](http://iikka.kapsi.fi/tampio/ristiruutu.html).
+(For technical reasons, it's named "ristiruutu" instead of "ristinolla", which is the proper Finnish translation.)

 This branch currently contains a new iteration of the language that is not functional.
 The functional language is in the [`functional`](https://github.com/fergusq/tampio/tree/functional) branch.

 ## Dependencies